Makān (مَكَان) is the noun of place from the verb كَانَ (kāna, “to be”), which translates to (in Arabic and Farsi):

 2. status, dignity

-In this process, we create spaces with infinite connections between human beings, ideas, time, events, and places.
+In this process, we create spaces with infinite connections.
 We form and experience these spaces, Foucault argues, in “the epoch of simultaneity: we are in the epoch of juxtaposition, the epoch of the near and far, of the side-by-side, of the dispersed” in which “space takes for us the form of relations among sites.”
 Spaces, to use the words of Heidegger, “receive their being from locations and not from ‘space’” while place functions as a requirement for what he believes to be man’s plight: to dwell; to remain at peace in the fourfold: earth and sky, divinities and mortals.
-Thus, each location is meaningful only in the context of the space that emerges from the interplay between being and becoming.
+Each location is meaningful only in the context of the space that emerges from the interplay between being and becoming.